truhy/TruHy-Eclipse-IDE-Plugin/readme.md

 Steps to export a deployable plugin as a repository:
 1. Open both projects plugin & feature in Eclipse IDE
 2. In the feature project select from the menu "File/Export..."
-3. In the dialog, select "Deployable Features"
+3. In the dialog, select "Deployable features"
 4. Select your preferred destination
 5. Go to "Options" tab, check "Categorize repository" and browse the category.xml file so that the path is updated to your local drive
 6. Click "Finish" button